devices-lab/solderbit-segment/README.md

 You can use a BBC micro:bit to control the solder:bit Segment.
 Once assembled, attach the solder:bit Segment to a breadboard, plug the micro:bit into a [breadboard adaptor](https://kitronik.co.uk/products/5664-microbit-breadboard-breakout-board), and connect it to the breadboard.
 Wire up GND to GND, VDD to 3V, SDA to P20, and SCL to P19.
 See [this image](/demo/wiring_front.jpeg) and [this image](/demo/wiring_back.jpeg) for an example of how to wire it up.

+> [!CAUTION]
+> The device works at a supply voltage (VDD) from 2.5V to 6V.

-The solder:bit Segment can also be used with other microcontroller development boards such as the [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) or [Arduino Uno](https://store.arduino.cc/products/arduino-uno-rev3), however wer currently only provide programming support for the BBC micro:bit.
+The solder:bit Segment can also be used with other microcontroller development boards such as the [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) or [Arduino Uno](https://store.arduino.cc/products/arduino-uno-rev3), however we currently only provide programming support for the micro:bit.

 See the [programming](#programming) section below for how to write code to control the solder:bit Segment.